 Check for symmetrical sail tension on the leading edges.
 In order to check this, sight the hem of the sail at the bottom of the leading edge tube relative to the noseplate on each side.
+On T2s produced before June 2006, leading edge sail tension is adjusted by adjusting the strap where the sail mounts to the rear leading edge.
+This strap should be just slack when the VG is set full loose, and should become snug as the VG is tightened.
+On later model T2s, the sail anchor in not adjustable.

-Leading edge sail tension is adjusted by changing the mounting hole where the tip wand cam lever mounts to the sail (1/4" adjustments are available) or by shortening the tip wands.
+Sail tension at the tip is also affected by the length of the tip wands.
 A one eighth of an inch difference (3mm) in the length of the tip wand can make a noticeable difference in how a glider handles.
-If you have a glider that is a little too stiff, you might try shortening the wands by an eighth inch.
+If you have a glider that is a little too stiff, you might try shortening the wands by an eighth inch by carefully cutting off the thick end of the wand and beveling the cut edge with a file or sandpaper.